2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Affiliation

-Grant activity is flexible and projects may include university coursework, scientific research in a research center, independent library, museum or field research, classes in a music conservatory or art school, or a combination of graduate study with independent research.
+Grant activities are flexible and may include university coursework, scientific research at a research center, independent library, museum or field research, classes at a music conservatory or art school, or a combination of graduate study and independent research.

-Candidates are responsible for arranging their own host affiliation and are required to submit letters of affiliation with their applications.
+Candidates are responsible for arranging their own host affiliation and must submit letters of affiliation with their applications.

-A letter of affiliation must identify (name and position) the research supervisor and express their interest in the project, describe the proposed activities and timeline for the project.
-It must be written in English and printed on institutional letterhead, signed by the research supervisor and/or head of the corresponding department.
+The letter of affiliation should express the host institution’s interest in the project, describe the proposed activities, and outline the project’s feasibility and relevance.
+It must be written in English, printed on official institutional letterhead, and signed by the supervisor and/or head of the relevant department.

-Appropriate host institution can be any accredited higher education institution, research center, cultural institution or museum, governmental or non-governmental organization with educational or scientific purposes.
+Appropriate host institutions may include any accredited higher education institution, research center, cultural institution or museum, or governmental/non-governmental organization with educational or scientific purposes.

-Other institutions not listed can still be considered suitable hosts.
-Candidates should confirm with the Fulbright Commission in Portugal before seeking a letter of affiliation.
+These lists are not exhaustive, and many Portuguese institutions and R&D units provide additional information on their websites.
+Other institutions not listed may still be considered suitable hosts; candidates should confirm with the Fulbright Commission in Portugal before requesting a letter of affiliation.

 Affiliation Fees/Tuition